bsc-pm/nanos6/README.md

 ### Known Limitations

-Currently, Monitoring capabilities lack support for the Taskloop construct.
+Currently, Monitoring capabilities lack support for the `task for` construct.

 ## Hardware Counters